-- 9.1.
-The Board will review annual reports from the program. - 9.2.
-In all reviews other than the initial application review, the Board will visit the program every two years.
-The survey will evaluate compliance with the requirements as set forth in federal regulation and this chapter.
-This survey may also utilize: - A. The quality of care by individual nurse aides that is monitored during a licensure and/or survey and certification survey as one part of the program review. - B. Record of complaints received about the program. - C. Exam scores. - 9.3.
-Approval of the program will be continued by the Board provided the requirements of the Board and state and federal regulations are met. - 9.4.
-The Board's action regarding program review will be sent to the program coordinator with recommendations regarding deficiencies, if indicated. - 10.1.
-The program may be visited at times other than the regularly scheduled survey visit, if deemed necessary by the Board. - 10.2.
-Consultation from the Board is available when program revisions are being considered. - 9.7.
-Substantive changes in the curriculum shall be reported to the Board prior to implementation.
-Substantive changes shall be defined to include, but not be limited to, changes in: - A. Program coordinator or primary instructor.

-- B. Terminal competencies. - C. Governing body. - D. The number of hours of instruction required for successful completion of the program. - E. The order of curriculum content. - F. Status of the program (e.g., inactive, closing). - G. The provision for permanent safekeeping of student and program records if program is closing.
+- 9.1 The Board will evaluate annual reports from the program. - 9.2 In all reviews other than the initial application review, the Board or the Board's designee will conduct an onsite survey of the program.
+At minimum, all programs will receive an onsite survey every two years.
+All surveys will evaluate compliance with the requirements as set forth in federal regulation and this chapter.
+All surveys, as one part of the program review, may also utilize: - A. The quality of care provided by individual nurse aides that are monitored during a licensure and/or certification survey. - B. Record of complaints received about the program. - C. Nurse Aide Competency Evaluation Program pass rates. - 9.3 A report of the Board's survey findings will be sent to the program coordinator with the requirements for the correction of any deficiencies identified during the survey. - 9.4 Approval of the program will be continued by the Board, provided that the requirements of the Board and state and federal regulations are met. - 9.5 The program may be visited at times other than the regularly scheduled survey visit, if deemed necessary by the Board or the Board's designee. - 9.6 Programs may make inquiries of the Board or the Board designee's, for the purpose of clarifying the requirements of the rules and regulations when program revisions are being considered. - 9.7 Significant changes in the program shall be reported to the Board prior to implementation.
+Significant changes shall be defined to include, but not be limited to, changes in: - A. Program coordinator or primary instructor. - B. Terminal competencies. - C. The number of hours of instruction required for successful completion of the program. - D. The order and/or composition of curriculum content. - E. Status of the program (e.g., inactive, closing). - F. The provision for permanent safekeeping of student and program records if the program is closing. - G. Clinical site(s). - H. Program contact information. - 9.8 Any change in the governing body must be reported to the Board prior to the change's implementation and may necessitate an onsite survey visit.